Losing Excess Body Fat is Hard, but You’ll Be Shocked When You See How Eating More Fat Can Help

 You’re familiar with the food pyramid, no doubt.
 When it became popular was about the same time the myth of “fat makes you fat” came into prevalence.

-What scientists and many doctors were beginning to notice was an increase in obesity nationwide.
+What scientists and many doctors were beginning to notice was an increase in weight gain nationwide.

 And they attributed ballooning waistlines with fat.

-What they didn’t realize was the change in the diet was really to blame for obesity, not fat.
+What they didn’t realize was the change in the diet was really to blame for weight gain, not fat.

 You see, fat contains calories, just like protein and carbohydrates contain calories.